-You’ve probably already moved portions of your shopper marketing budgets to digital channels where buying activity is growing.
+You’ve probably already moved some shopper marketing money to digital channels where buying activity is growing.

-For CPG brands, it’s important to establish a digital presence.
-It will maximize your reach, control your brand’s message, and drive incremental growth.
+As a CPG brand, it’s critical to establish a digital presence.
+It maximizes your reach, controls your message, and drives incremental growth.

 Once Upon A Time…

 … products weren’t delivered to your doorstep within days (or hours!).
 Amazon changed that.

 In 1994, Jeff Bezos launched Amazon from his garage.
 What started as selling books online quickly became the ecommerce giant we know today.

 In 1997, Amazon.com went public.
 The following year, Amazon’s revenues hit $600 million.
 Amazon updated its logo to feature a curved arrow leading from A to Z, a stylistic nod that the company carries every product from A to Z in 2000.
 A few years later, Amazon launched its web hosting business, Amazon Web Services (AWS).
 Amazon Prime debuted in February 2005.

 In honor of the website’s 20th anniversary, Amazon held its first ever Prime Day on July 15, 2015.

 In 2018, Amazon reached a $1 trillion market cap.
 And the company’s history continues to be written…..